 We start the film off with Chucky's (Brad Douriff) resurrection.
 Once again he's rebuilt and comes back to life, but this time before the credits stop rolling (way to build tension).
 The Play Pals toy company is running out of ideas and running out of money, so it's recommended that after 8 years, they bring the Good Guy doll back on the market - starting with Chucky, the rebuild of the old doll.
 Why they wanted to rebuild a melted heap of plastic to bring back a doll that has offered them nothing but bad publicity over the years?
 Your guess is as good as mine.
 I mean, they could just start from scratch but... we need to bring Chucky back to life for this movie, right?

 Enter Andy (Justin Whalin), now 16, who is shipped off to Military School after a series of foster home failures.
 There, he befriends a boy named Tyler (Jeremy Sylvers), a dude named Whitehurst (Dean Jacobson) and a girl named DeSilva (Perrey Reeves).
-He also has to cope with lieutenant colonel Brett C. Shelton (Travis Fine), who routinely bullies the cadets in ways that I'm fairly certain are totally illegal in real life.
-But, I mean, correct me if I'm wrong.
-There's a hell of a lot I don't know about that kind of stuff.
+He also has to cope with lieutenant colonel Brett C. Shelton (Travis Fine), who routinely bullies the cadets in ways that make one sincerely question any legality behind them.
 Times are tough for Andy now, but he holds his own as he tries to push through it with the support of his newfound friends.
 But little does he know, an old "friend" has figured out where he is.